-Our client recently acquired a toy shop which, although a great little business, was hampered with a name (ChildPlay Toys) and a visual identity that belied it’s niche offering.
+Our client had acquired a toy shop which, although a great little store, was hampered with a name (ChildPlay Toys) and a visual identity that belied it’s niche offering.
 The store offers non-mainstream toys, games and interactive activities for a wide range of ages from baby to adult.
 Activities include book readings, craft sessions, music sessions and puppet shows.
 In line with the change in name to The Good Toy Shop, the new branding needed to express the store’s key differences and also increase it’s visibility at a shopfront level where it was currently overwhelmed by the branding of neighbouring stores.

 Inquiring and fun

 The logo lockup incorporates an ‘insert here’ proofreader’s mark for ‘Good’ – this playfully underpins the assertion that, yes, this is the better toy shop in terms of customer experience and product offer.
 The new branding incorporates a palette of bright colours, dynamic illustrations and people photography which encompasses a wide range of customer types.
 The organic illustrations can easily be adapted to suit the product offering or audience.
 The graphics are injected with a spirit of fun and active engagement which work well, whether on bus sides, store frontage or across advertisements.